12 Types of Purple Butterflies

 by Pasha Kirillov is licensed under CC BY-SA 2.0

-Pavon Emperor butterflies, also known as Doxocopa pavon, have wings that are a dark brown color with nearly purple undertones.
+Pavon Emperor butterflies, or Doxocopa pavon, have dark brown wings with nearly purple undertones.

 These butterflies stand out due to the gradation of color from blue to purple that covers their wings.